The Concept of Qi in Chinese Medicine

-According to Chinese medicine there are different “types” of human Qi, ranging from tenuous and rarefied, to the very dense and coarse.
-All the various types of Qi, however, are ultimately one Qi, merely manifesting in different forms.
-It is important, therefore to see the universality and particularity of Qi simultaneously.
-On the one hand, there is only one Qi that assumes different forms, but, on the other hand, in practice, it is also important to appreciate the different types of Qi.
+According to traditional Chinese medicine there are different “types” of Qi ranging from tenuous and rarefied, to the very dense and coarse.
+All the various types of Qi however are ultimately one Qi merely manifesting in different forms.
+It is important therefore to see the universality and particularity of Qi simultaneously.
+On one hand there is only one Qi that assumes different forms, but on the other, like in in practice, it is also important to appreciate the different types of Qi.

 "Qi changes its form according to its locality and its function.
 Although Qi is fundamentally the same, it puts on “different hats” in different places assuming different functions.
 Nutritive Qi exists in the Interior of the body.
 Its function is to nourish and it is denser than Defensive Qi, which is on the Exterior and protects the body.
 Derangement of either Defensive or Nutritive Qi will give rise to different clinical manifestations and will require different kinds of treatment.
 Ultimately, though, they are nothing but two different manifestations of the same Qi energy.” (pg.37-38) (1)